ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/android/_index.md

 # Abstract
 `MVB` is my new architecture standing for `Model-View-Bridge`.
 Now, it only has an Android implementation, but the pattern is applicable to every platform that supports Kotlin.
-The UI part uses the traditional `View` without `DataBinding`, and the Kt part deprecates `ViewModel`, resulting in much less code, looser coupling and clearer logic.
+The UI part uses the traditional `View` without `DataBinding`, and the Kt part hides `ViewModel`, resulting in much less code and clearer logic.

 Other points:
 - `Compose` is the most concise declarative UI framework, and also the most flexible in terms of custom views.
 However,